wesbos/javascript-drones/readme.md

 ## Troubleshooting

+I had to update the firmware of my drone when it came in the mail before I could use this 1.3 API.
+Do this via the Tello app on your phone.

 If you let the drone's WIFI connection lapse, you have to restart the server by typing `rs` into the terminal.
 This will re-run the `command command` that puts the drone in SDK mode.
 If you don't do this, it will ignore any commands you send it.